Al-khalid/AtHack-writeup-OSINT/README.md

-- 2 First things i did was google his name Rick Eviltn found a youtube channel it had two videos and they had 0 views at the time of the contest first thing that came to my mind bingo frame by frame or sound reverse did that but sadly nothing i didnt watch the other video
+- 2 The first thing I did was google his name Rick Eviltn found a youtube channel it had two videos and they had 0 views at the time of the contest first thing that came to my mind was bingo frame by frame or sound reverse did that but sadly nothing I didn't watch the other video

  ![clarification](https://github.com/Al-khalid/AtHack-writeup-OSINT/blob/master/2.jpg)